 - U.S. citizenship.
-You must be a citizen, or you must have been a legal resident for a minimum of five years.
+You must be a citizen, or you must have been a legal resident for a minimum of 5 years.

 - Address.
 You must have a stable U.S. address.

 - HSA.
-You can’t contribute to a Health Savings Account (HSA); however, you can use existing funds in your HSA.
+You can’t contribute to a health savings account (HSA); however, you can still use existing funds in your HSA.

 In most cases, you’ll need to receive care within the U.S.